Below are frequently asked questions (FAQs) about the Free Application for Federal Student Aid (FAFSA).

 For Returning Students

 Renewal of aid is not automatic.
-A renewal FAFSA or an online PIN will be sent to returning students each year.
+A FAFSA renewal reminder will be sent to returning students each year.
 Students need only update any information necessary using FAFSA on the Web, or use the paper renewal to make changes and return the form in the envelope provided.

 Need for financial assistance is reevaluated annually to take into account changing circumstances and ensuring fairness in the distribution of aid.
 Financial aid packages rarely remain the same from year to year.
 One reason is that funding appropriations and allowances may change each year for Federal, State and University grant programs.
 In addition, a family's finances usually change as well, requiring adjustments in FAFSA calculation results and a change in need.